Christ Church C.E. Primary School

 In Computing, the children learnt that some devices are input devices and others are output devices.
 They learnt that decomposition means breaking a problem down into smaller parts and use decomposition to solve unplugged challenges.
 The children developed the skills associated with sequencing by following a basic set of instructions and assembled instructions into a simple algorithms, learning to debug instructions when things go wrong.

-In music, the children learnt to mark the pulse to a variety of pieces of music; both whilst listening and singing.
+children learnt to mark the pulse to a variety of pieces of music; both whilst listening and singing.
 They learnt to play a beat using their bodies and then on a percussion instrument in time to music.
 The children moved rhythmically in time to music and to songs.

 In Heartsmart, the children learnt how to let love into their hearts through kind words and actions.
 In PATHs, we learnt to recognise the emotions angry, scared and afraid.
 For each emotion, we looked at pictures of people’s faces so that we know what faces look like when people feel that way.
 We also talked about the things that make us feel that way.
 We also learnt how to do the Turtle which teaches the children how to calm down or gives a signal that we need help with our feelings.